Mental Health Bell

 The Story of the Bell: A Symbol of Hope...

-from Yale and a brief business career, experienced severe
+Yale and a brief business career, experienced severe depression.

-depression.
-Following a suicide attempt, Beers was hospitalized
+Following a suicide attempt, Beers was hospitalized and was almost

-and was almost completely silent for the first 798 days of his
+completely silent for the first 798 days of his confinement.
+From there,

-cell proved to be.
-The walls and floors were bare and there was
+proved to be.
+The walls and floors were bare and there was no furniture.

 Beers’ vivid accounts of his brutal beatings and verbal assaults were to become the most moving part of his book, “A Mind That Found Itself.”
 It was Beers’ desire to start and sustain a national movement to progress from reform to cure, and from cure to prevention.
 And so, in 1909, the National Mental Health Association was born.